 Jeremiah 30:6-8 (and 9-11):

 Why then do I see every man with his hands on his stomach like a woman in labour, and every face turned pale?
-Alas, that day is so great, there is none like it.
-It is a time of distress for Jacob; yet he shall be saved out of it.
+Alas, great is that day; there will be none like it.
+It is a time of distress for Jacob; yet he will be saved out of it.
 And it shall come to pass in that day, declares Yahweh of hosts, that I will break his yoke from off your neck and burst your bonds, and foreigners will no more enslave him.

 Ezekiel 34:12, 27:

-As a shepherd seeks out his flock on the day he is among his sheep that have been scattered, so will I seek out my sheep, and I will rescue them from all the places where they were scattered, on a day of cloud and thick darkness. … And they shall know that I am Yahweh, when I break the bars of their yoke, and deliver them from the hand of those who enslaved them.
+As a shepherd seeks out his flock when he is among his sheep that are scattered, so will I seek out my sheep, and I will rescue them from all the places where they are scattered, on a day of cloud and thick darkness. … And they shall know that I am Yahweh, when I break the bars of their yoke, and deliver them from the hand of those who enslaved them.

 Daniel 7:21f, 25, 12:1, 7:

-As I looked, this horn made war with the saints and prevailed over them, until the Ancient of Days came, and judgment was given for the saints of the Most High, and the time came when the saints possessed the kingdom. … They will be given into his hand for a time, and times, and half a time.
+As I looked, this horn made war with the saints and prevailed over them, until the Ancient of Days came. … And they will be given into his hand for a time, and times, and half a time.

 When I reverse the captivity of Judah and Jerusalem, I will gather all the nations and bring them down to the Valley of Jehoshaphat.
 And I will enter into judgment with them there on account of my people and my heritage Israel, whom they scattered among the nations.
 They divided up my land, they cast lots for my people, and have traded a boy for a prostitute, and have sold a girl for wine to drink.